moradaniel/angular-trainer/README.md

 # Personal Trainer

-Personal Trainer built using Angular6 and TypeScript
+Personal Trainer built using Angular 13 and TypeScript

 ## Install